Miguel Llera: S. Wednesday / Chesterfield

 In July 2014, Llera began coaching the under-14 squad of Sheffield Wednesday.
 In summer 2015, he started working as a first-team scout.

 In January 2016, Llera launched his own academy, Miguel Llera International Football Academy, occasionally sending young players for trials at Wednesday.
 In August 2017, he was appointed Professional Development Phase coach at Chesterfield.

 On 11 January 2019, Llera left the Proact Stadium by mutual consent.

 Sheffield FC / Hallam University

 Starting in July 2015 and with the duration of one year, Llera was part of the staff at Sheffield FC, acting as assistant manager as well as being responsible for subjects concerning the academy.
 In September 2015, he became the club's scholarship football coach and also second and third team manager at Sheffield Hallam University; in addition, he held the same position at Meadowhead School Academy Trust.

 Llera left all of these roles in September 2016.

 Walsall

 A qualified personal trainer who owned a master's degree in sport psychology and coaching, Llera subsequently worked as a primary and secondary physical education fitness coach.
 On 12 July 2019, he was hired as academy manager at Walsall.

 On 14 January 2022, Llera left his role as Walsall academy manager.

+Non-League coaching roles

+In July 2023, Llera joined NCEFL Division One team Retford United as a member of their coaching staff.

+In October 2023, he was appointed assistant manager of NCEFL Premier Division club Maltby Main.
+He resigned from his role alongside manager Jamie Smith two months later.

+In May 2024, Llera was appointed assistant manager of Shirebrook Town.

+In March 2025, Llera joined the coaching staff of League One side Bristol Rovers, initially on a short-term basis.
+On 4 May 2025, following relegation, Llera departed the club alongside manager Iñigo Calderón.